top of page

 The Class of 2018

 CHASE THE SPUD (2008) b g - Alflora (IRE) - Trial Trip (Le Moss (IRE)) - Won hurdle and 4 chases between 2013 & 2019.
 Lightly raced individual who out of nowhere won the 2017 Midlands National at Uttoxeter.
 He won his next start at Haydock but lined up at Aintree on the back of two pulled ups in the Welsh National and Eider Chase.
-He got himself tailed off at in the National and .
+He got himself tailed off at in the National and pulled up before the first circuit was over.
 There was an excuse though for that poor performance as he had broken a blood vessal.
-He only raced two mire ties ad was last seen at Haydock in January 2019
+He only raced two more times and was last seen at Haydock in January 2019

 CHILDRENS LIST (IRE) (2010) b g - Presenting - Snipe Hunt (IRE) (Staker) - Won NHF, 2 hurdles and a chase between 2014 & 2018.
 Only raced nineteen times under rules winning just the once over fences, in a small race at Punchestown.
 He was then off for nearly a year and raced two times before lining up in the National where he started at 66-1.
 He almost got round but he was pulled up after jumping the last fence.
 He only raced one more time at Limerick in July and that was it.
 Only eight there is no record of him running again.

 DELUSIONOFGRANDEUR (IRE) (2010) b g - Mahler - Olivia Rose (IRE) (Mujadil (USA)) - Won 2 hurdles and 4 chases between 2015 & 2018.
 Won his debut point.
 He won two novice chases at Catterick and one at Wetherby in 2017.
 He was in good form in the lead up to his AIntree attempt winning again at Cattercik and finished third in the Rowland Meyrick at Wetherby on Boxing Day.
 At Aintree he was hampered at the first Canal and pulled up after a circuit.
-He didnt get a chance to reurn as he suffered fatal injuires at Haydock ihe followig November.
+He didnt get a chance to return as he suffered fatal injuries at Haydock the following November.

 I JUST KNOW (IRE) (2010) b g - Robin Des Pres (FR) - Desperado Queen (IRE) (Un Desperado (FR)) - Won 4 chases between 2015 & 2021.
 Won his third point, showed lttle over timber but did win his first chase at Hexham in November 2026.
 He won three more chases before his sole National attempt where he fall at first Bechers when leading.
 It was an old fashion Bechers fall and probably the last to be seen at the fence which has been modified out of all recognition.
 He didn't return and showed little diring the rest of his career.
 He last ran at Uttoxeter in June 2021.